WPTRT/doingitwrong/README.md

 The `Text Domain` for all translation functions must be the same as the theme name.
 Constants and variables are not to be used.

 #### Licensing
 The theme needs to be GPL compatible.
 This does include bundled resources like images and included third-party scripts and files.
+There is a [list of compatible licenses](http://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses) available.

 #### Naming
 Avoid using `theme` and reserved names like `twenty*`